 Frank is originally from Logan, and he and his wife Nancy are both graduates of USU.
 Nancy teaches 5th grade for the Edith Bowen Laboratory School on USU’s campus.
 They have four children and seven grandchildren.

 This position comes at a key time for us, coinciding with a name change from Bridgerland Applied Technology College to Bridgerland Technical College.
-BTECH has fundamentally changed education by offering an early morning Robotics STEM Academy in partnership with all of the high schools in our region.
+BTECH has fundamentally changed education by offering an early morning AM STEM Academy for high school students, in partnership with all of the high schools in our region.
 As a leader in technical education, our mission is carried out by designing programs that are directly aligned with business and industry needs.
-BTECH excels at Nursing, Automated Manufacturing & Robotics, Machining, Meat Services, Information Technology, Web and Mobile Development, Automotive Services, Welding, and many others.
-Most programs at the College have a stackable credential pathway to USU for an AAS and now a Bachelor of Science in Technology Systems.
+Many programs at Bridgerland Technical College have a stackable credential pathway to USU for an AAS and now a Bachelor of Science in Technology Systems.

 Mr. Frank C. Stewart can be reached at BTECH by calling (435) 213-1863, (435) 770-0844, or email@example.com.